bartosz-antosik/vscode-spellright/README.md

 ### **User Dictionaries**

 Spell Right stores words considered as spelled correctly and not existing in the spelling engine (a.k.a. ignored words) in two dictionaries.
-These are user and workspace dictionaries, contained in `spellright.dict` file.
+These are user and workspace dictionaries, both contained in `spellright.dict` files, one located in user settings folder and another in workspace settings folder (`.vscode`).
 User dictionary is always used and workspace dictionary is used in the context of opened folder.
 Both dictionaries are used in conjunction.

 ## Screenshots